Humanizing the Machine: Proxy Attacks to Mislead LLM Detectors: Related Work

 \section{Related Work}

 \textbf{Machine-generated Text Detection.} The widespread adoption of large language models (LLMs) underscores the necessity for reliable methodologies to detect the texts generated by these models.
 The detection is aiming to ascertain if a given text generated by a language model on the condition that the model is known (white-box) or unknown (black-box)~\citep{wu2023survey}.
-Earlier literature emphasizes more on feature-based methods~\citep{gehrmann2019gltr,aich2022demystifying,mindner2023classification,wang2023seqxgpt}.
 In the era of LLMs, recent efforts are focused on training a binary classifier using model-generated texts to distinguish between LLM-generated and human-written content~\citep{verma2023ghostbuster,venkatraman2023gpt}.
 However, these methods usually result in limited generalization capabilities when exposed to out-of-distribution data~\citep{pu2023deepfake}.
 Zero-shot approaches detect LLM-generated text by comparing the differences in performance metrics after statistical perturbation without training.
 The typical methods including log-probability curvature (DetectGPT~\citep{mitchell2023detectgpt}) and conditional log-probability curvature (Fast-DetectGPT~\citep{bao2023fast}), normalized log-rank perturbation (DetectLLM~\citep{su2023detectllm}), N-gram divergence between multiple completions of a truncated passage (DNA-GPT~\citep{yang2023dna}), and the intrinsic dimensionality of generated text (PHD~\citep{tulchinskii2024intrinsic}).
-These methods improve the detectors' ability to adapt to new data and source models, and become leading methods in the detecting machine-generated text.
+Binoculars~\citep{hans2024spotting} evaluates the log perplexity of the given text by leveraging an ``observer" LLM, while a ``performer" LLM generates next-token predictions.
+The perplexity of these predictions is then calculated based on the observer's assessment.
+These methods improve the detectors' ability to adapt to new data and source models, and become leading methods in machine-generated text detection.